drafthouse/adc-mcc/README.md

 `java -jar target/scala-2.12/adc-mcc-exec.jar`.
 The server runs HTTP on [port 9999](http://localhost:9999).

-For development it's easiest to run the server in SBT using [sbt-revolver](https://github.com/spray/sbt-revolver) which is already configured in the project.
-A simple `sbt ~reStart` will run the server in a watch loop.
-Whenever code is updated, the code will be incrementally compiled and the server automatically restarted.
+For development it's easiest to run the server in SBT using [sbt-revolver](https://github.com/spray/sbt-revolver) which is already configured in the project. `sbt ~reStart` will run the server in a watch loop.
+Whenever the source is updated, the project will be incrementally compiled and the server automatically restarted.
 The code/build/run loop is pretty fast and yields a decent development experience that works with any editor.

 You should see something like this: